Training structure

 Faculty of Science

-Innovation is the very outcome of scientific research, but it is also the condition for the survival and/or development of most companies and associations, and hence of all human organisations.
-Innovation is also a very important lever for the economic development of territories where it is often coupled with the circular economy or the inclusion economy.
+Innovation is the very culmination of scientific research, but it is also the condition for the survival and/or development of most companies and associations, and hence of all human organizations.
+Innovation is also a very important lever for the economic development of territories, where it is often coupled with the circular economy or the inclusion economy.

-Being able to participate in the design and implementation of innovative projects, and finding the financial and partnership resources to do so, are skills that are increasingly sought after by all employees, whatever their status and role in their organisation (in short, from the worker to the CEO, via technicians, engineers and even ... researchers!)
-It is as much about instilling a professional culture of innovation as it is about teaching the basic methodological and technical principles.
-This educational teaching is based on a project-based approach and uses the seminar method (7 days a week and 24 hours a day) in a closed space, cut off from the world to improve concentration.
-The pedagogical principle is to bring together several competences (in our case those of 4 training courses of the GE master and 2 courses of the Energy master) in the same place and time to work in groups on an environmental and local issue.
-Conferences, meetings, visits, reflection and work will alternate to allow students to give a written answer and an oral presentation at the end of the week.
-The best projects will be presented orally before a jury of professionals and will be defended by the students.
+Being able to participate in the design and implementation of innovative projects, and finding the financial and partnership resources to do so, are skills that are increasingly in demand among all employees, whatever their status and role in the organization (in short, from blue-collar workers to CEOs, technicians, engineers and even ... researchers!)
+The aim is as much to inculcate a professional culture of innovation as to teach its basic methodological and technical principles.
+This educational program is based on a project-based pedagogy, and uses seminar work (7 days a week, 24 hours a day) in a closed environment, cut off from the outside world for better concentration.
+The pedagogical principle is to bring together several skills (in our case, those of 4 GE Master's courses and 2 Energy Master's courses) in the same time and place to work as a group on a local environmental issue.
+Conferences, meetings, visits, reflection and work will alternate to enable students to deliver a written response and an oral presentation at the end of the week.
+The best projects will be presented orally to a panel of professionals and defended by the students themselves.

-Open to the whole GE mention in M2 (except the GeIBioTe course) in FI and APP and to the Energy master.
+Open to all GE majors in M2 (except GeIBioTe) in FI and APP, and to the Energy master's program.

-With the exception of the Aquadura course, for which this course is offered during the semester, the Cogithon is a 6-day seminar.
-The seminar starts with a theoretical part (the first day) and then takes place in the form of workshops in which the students are organised in project teams.
-The teams compete to present a project within the framework of a call for tenders which changes every year and which is elaborated in partnership with local actors.
-The call for tenders is based on the work of the Aquadura course and their report in November.
+With the exception of the Aquadura course, for which this UE takes place over the course of the semester, the Cogithon takes the form of a 6-day seminar.
+The seminar starts with a theoretical part (the first day) and then proceeds in the form of workshops in which students are organized into project teams.
+Teams compete to present a project in response to an invitation to tender, which changes every year and is drawn up in partnership with local players.
+The call for tenders is based on the work of the Aquadura course and their November restitution.

 ECTS